cronofear-dev/utasks/README.md

 .NET Console Application for composing tasks for Unreal Engine (It can be used in other applications as well).

 By default, the program lets you build your project in different configurations, build the engine from source, open levels without the editor, package your project or your plugins.
-This is similar to [Unreal Binary Builder](https://github.com/ryanjon2040/Unreal-Binary-Builder), but this program is terminal based so it could be easily hooked to a CI/CD environment, among other things.
+This is similar to [Unreal Binary Builder](https://github.com/ryanjon2040/Unreal-Binary-Builder), but this program is terminal-based so it could be easily hooked to a CI/CD environment, among other things.
 The default settings are somewhat opinionated (It's setup for Win64).
 The tasks can easily be modified, removed or extended by just modifying the `.json` file, and new C# scripts (for more complex behavior) can be created by implementing the program's interfaces.

-# NOTE:
-I recommend building this program on your own.
-It's a matter of installing .NET 8 and running this on the root of the project:

-`dotnet publish -r win-x64 --self-contained=false /p:PublishSingleFile=true /p:DebugType=None`

-The reason being that this program may be flagged by your antivirus (It's a false positive).
-I have some theories why it's happening, but I won't change the code as it works fine on my machine™.
-If you're interested in taking a look into it, I would recommend checking on the following:
-- The use of `/p:PublishSingleFile=true` that packages the program into a single .exe (This is probably the main culprit)
-- The use of `using Microsoft.Win32;` for reading the windows registry (required to obtain the path to the Unreal Engine installation)

 # How to use (Minimal Setup)